SantanderMetGroup/bctool/README_BCtable.md

 **use_era_interim**
 :  Use ERA-Interim data to replace a missing soil variable (moisture and or temperature).
-These variable are only required as initial conditions and are therefore only needed for the model spin up.
+These variables are only required as initial conditions and are therefore only needed for the model spin up.
 They are not used along the boundaries.
+The path to the ERA-Interim data MUST be set in the header (*era_interim_path*, see example above)

 Most filters take an input stream, process it, and send out the result as an output stream to be used by the next filter.
 This is a list of available filters: